You were probably more interested in Rainbow Brite, Smurf Magic Berries and/or ET cereal than the healthiest options, anyway.

 This is also the first decade that lower-sugar cereal sweetened with Nutrasweet/aspartame showed up on supermarket shelves (an ingredient that was already popular in diet sodas).

-One wouldn’t think there was anything all that special about the cereal aisle at your grocery store, but as this throwback homage to popular 80s cereal shows, cereal packaging and its marketing angles really reflect the era it was sold in. -BB
+One wouldn’t think there was anything all that special about the cereal aisle at your grocery store, but as this throwback homage to popular 80s cereal shows, cereal packaging and its marketing angles really reflect the era it came from. -BB

 80s cereal: Vintage Banana Frosted Flakes